 - The production must be mounted by an Eligible Resident Theater Company and meet the requirements of an eligible production.

 - Productions must be licensed or performance rights for a professional production must be obtained from the playwright or authorized agent.

 - Theater/show management must further demonstrate that the eligible production has been materially produced, assembled, or rehearsed on-site in South Florida (Miami-Dade, Broward, and/or Palm Beach counties).

-- Producers of all Carbonell Award-eligible productions are to notify the Carbonell Administrative Coordinator (Mary Damiano) no less than thirty (30) calendar days prior to opening night to be included in the recommendation panel, and subsequently, the nominating panel calendar.
+- Producers of all Carbonell Award-eligible productions are to notify the Carbonell Coordinator no less than thirty (30) calendar days prior to opening night to be included in the judging panel calendar.

 Co-productions presented by regional companies will be evaluated on an individual basis by the Carbonell Award board of directors or its representatives assigned for such a purpose.
 The evaluation will follow these general guidelines: